gsamokovarov/jump/README.md

 ```
 </details>

-But hey, jump is open source!
-You can always build it by yourself or hack on it, if you like
+You can also build jump by yourself.
+Or hack on it, you know, if you like Go
-cool projects, Go and unix stuff. 💻
+and unix stuff. 💻

 <details>
 <summary>Source</summary>